Is integration marketing a priority for your company? If not, you’re not alone.

 There are a few reasons this could be the case:

-• Integrations are build in response to customer requests, with little thought to a marketing plan
+- Integrations are built in response to customer requests, with little thought to a marketing plan

 If marketing your integrations has taken a back seat, it’s time to prioritize them: Why?
 Because integrations are the #3 most important consideration for buyers these days.